ahri/eventdb/README.md

 will not affect the state of the database once the system is operational.

 ## Testing
+A [sanity](test/sanity.sh) test script is run as a pre-commit hook to ensure that the database maintains consistency.

 The excellent [libfiu](https://blitiri.com.ar/p/libfiu/) is used to introduce write errors, allowing tests on consistency - see [script](test/eventdb-acd-test.sh).
 In addition power-pull tests were executed on a laptop with a consumer-grade SSD.

 ## TODO
-- A concise sanity check script to avoid bugs being committed
 - .cabal file with tested lower bounds
 - Haddocks